Whitechapel station

-The station was comprehensively rebuilt in the late 2010s and early 2020s as part of the Crossrail project.

 History

 East London Railway

-Whitechapel station was originally opened in 1876 when the East London Railway (ELR, now the East London Line) was extended north from Wapping to Liverpool Street station.
+Whitechapel station was originally opened in 1876 when the East London Railway (ELR, now the East London line) was extended north from Wapping to Liverpool Street station.
 The ELR owned the tracks and stations but did not operate trains.
 From the beginning, various railway companies provided services through Whitechapel including the London, Brighton and South Coast Railway (LB&SCR), the London, Chatham and Dover Railway (LC&DR), Great Eastern Railway (GER) and the South Eastern Railway (SER).